 Goatman of Pope Lick Legend

-One urban legend has haunted Pope Lick Creek since the late 1940s, deterring sensible townsfolk while drawing hundreds of daring youths and out-of-town legend trippers to its location.
+There is an urban legend that has haunted Pope Lick Creek since the late 1940s, deterring sensible townsfolk while drawing hundreds of daring youths and out-of-town legend trippers to its location.
 Folk say that it is part man, part goat, and some say even part sheep.
 In the beginning it was said to have been responsible for mass killings of livestock in surrounding farms.
-Since then it has been said to lure passerby’s onto the trestle to meet their demise before the next passing train, while other tales tell of the thing leaping from the trestle onto unsuspecting cars.
-Some even say that the very sight of the fiend wielding its blood-stained axe is enough to cause people to jump from the 90 foot bridge, scattering them on the ground below.
+Since then it has been said to lure passersby onto the trestle to meet their demise before the next passing train, while other tales tell of the creature leaping from the trestle onto unsuspecting cars.
+Some even say that the very sight of the fiend wielding a blood-stained axe is enough to cause people to jump from the 90 foot bridge, scattering them on the ground below.
 This particular entity of darkness is known as the infamous Goatman of Pope Lick.

 While Bigfoot is still by far the best known wildman of the United States, sightings of Goat Men have circled the country for decades, particularly in the southeast in places such as Virginia and North Carolina.
 One tale, as described by Author David Domine, explained, “The goatman arose as a tale of a local farmer back in the day.
 Tortured a herd of goats for Satan and signed a contract with him and forfeited his soul.
 In the process he was converted into this terrible creature that was sent to live under the trestle seeking revenge on people!”